brown-ccv/mmp-next/src/content/pages/data.md

 ## Supplemental Files

 In addition to the six primary data files, supplementary data files have been created to provide researchers with additional information that may be useful in analyses of migration.
-For instance, for all the communities surveyed by the Mexican Migration Project, data at the community and municipio level have been collected and compiled in the file: COMMUN.
+For instance, for all the communities surveyed by the MMP, data at the community and municipio level have been collected and compiled in the file: COMMUN.
 Also, we have made available the annual prevalence ratios per community from 1940 up to the survey year under the file PRATIO.

 Other two supplementary data files - NATLYEAR & NATLHIST - are available to you as well.
 These two dataset contain several variables that have been used by MMP researchers in the past to assess various factors contributing to migration between Mexico and the U.S.